 Once you start shopping for cakes – particularly at specialist firework shops – you’ll quickly run into the terms 1.3G, 1.4G and pyromesh.

-You can read an awful lot more advice on this topic in our 1.3G or 1.4G article (strong coffee required!).
+You can read an awful lot more advice on this topic in my 1.3G or 1.4G article (strong coffee required!).

 To complicate matters further, manufacturers have the option of encasing a 1.3G cake in special wire mesh packaging known as pyromesh.
 This allows a 1.3G firework to be classified as 1.4G making them easier to store in bigger numbers.
 However, this somewhat frustrating packaging is pushed on to the end customer to have to remove – and dispose of – themselves.
-Again, we have a whole article just on this topic in our That Pesky Pyromesh section.
+Again, I have a whole article just on this topic: That Pesky Pyromesh.